mochajs/mocha/docs/index.md

 ### `--ignore <file|directory|glob>, --exclude <file|directory|glob>,`

-Explicitly ignore (exclude) one or more test files, directories or globs (e.g., `some/**/files*`) that would otherwise be loaded.
+Explicitly ignore one or more test files, directories or globs (e.g., `some/**/files*`) that would otherwise be loaded.<br>
+Can be specified multiple times.

+> _New in v10.0.0:_ In Windows always use forward-slashes `/` as path separator.

 Files specified using `--file` _are not affected_ by this option.

-Can be specified multiple times.

 ### `--recursive`